selay/handyapi-card-bin-list/README.md

 In this example, **535316** is the first 6 digits of the credit card to lookup.

+**Note:** Including the "referrer" (Referer in PHP) header with your API requests is highly encouraged.
+It serves a key role in enabling us to provide you with targeted support.
+It may also help reduce the chance of your request being blocked.

 ### API Response in the following JSON format.
-You can use Typoe to tell iof a card is a debit or credit card.
+You can use Type to tell if a card is a debit or credit card.
 ```
 {
   "Status": "SUCCESS",